jbarratt/serialized.net/_posts/2008-07-11-hiking-oahu-kealia-trail.markdown

 <li>Save the track on the <span class="caps">GPS</span></li>
 <li>Connect to your computer and use <a href="http://www8.garmin.com/support/download_details.jsp?id=3886">Garmin Bobcat</a> to import it.</li>
 <li>Load it in Google Maps.
 Drill down into your data set and turn off everything but the "path"</li>
-<li>Right-click your <strong>path</strong> (very important) and say 'email'.
+<li>Right-click your path (very important) and say 'email'.
 (Sounds nuts, but it's the only export function I can find?)
 Drag and drop the file out of the email that got created and throw the email itself away.</li>
 <li>Upload the kmz file to some hosting somewhere.</li>
 <li>Go into Google Maps and search for the <span class="caps">URL </span>of that <span class="caps">KMZ </span>file.</li>
 <li>Choose 'Link to this Page' ...
 'Customize and Preview embedded map'.</li>